-Patrick Reed, 2019: Choice of Caeser salad or Wedge salad to start; Main Course of Prime Bone-In Cowboy Rib Eye with herb butter and sides of macaroni and cheese, creamed spinach, corn creme brule and steamed broccoli; Tiramisu, vanilla bean creme brulee and chocolate crunch and praline cheesecake for dessert
+Patrick Reed, 2019: Choice of Caesar salad or Wedge salad to start; Main Course of Prime Bone-In Cowboy Rib Eye with herb butter and sides of macaroni and cheese, creamed spinach, corn creme brule and steamed broccoli; Tiramisu, vanilla bean creme brulee and chocolate crunch and praline cheesecake for dessert.

-Sergio Garica, 2018: International Salad inspired by ingredients representing countries of Masters Champions; A main course of Traditional Spanish Lobster Rice; Dessert Angela Garcia's Tres Leches Cake.
+Sergio Garcia, 2018: International Salad inspired by ingredients representing countries of Masters Champions; A main course of Traditional Spanish Lobster Rice; Dessert Angela Garcia’s Tres Leches Cake.

 Danny Willett, 2017: Mini Cottage Pies; Sunday Roast of Prime Rib, Roasted Potatoes & Vegetables, Yorkshire Puddings, Gravy; Dessert of Apple Crumble & Vanilla Custard